 In poignant and frequently hilarious prose, Spencer brings us “fish stories”—tales of the author’s experience guiding “sports” on fishing excursions—as well as stories about the quirky local residents, passed downs through generations.

 ABOUT THE AUTHOR

-Spencer has been named one of the Ten Most Intriguing People in Maine by Portland Magazine.
+Randy Spencer guides fishermen on the Canadian border waters of Downeast Maine. has been named one of the Ten Most Intriguing People in Maine by Portland Magazine.
 Yankee Magazine included him as one of the 25 people you need to meet most.
-He has been the subject of features on CBS Sunday Morning, Boston Channel 5’s Chronicle, The Wall Street Journal, and ESPN2.
+He has been the subject of features on “CBS Sunday Morning,” Boston Channel 5’s “Chronicle,” The Wall Street Journal, and ESPN2.

 Randy, his wife Shelley, and their two English Springer Spaniels, divide their time between Grand Lake Stream and Holden, Maine.